tfausak/tfausak.github.io/_posts/2012-08-13-the-importance-of-documentation.md

 -   *When* was it created?
 And when was the last change made?
 Source control and file modification times help here, but they're easy to overlook.
 Knowing when it was created gives you context.
-A project started in 1999 is going to look different than out created in 2009.
+A project started in 1999 is going to look different than one created in 2009.

 -   *Where* is it hosted?
-And, if appropriate, where is a live demo?
+And, if appropriate, where's the live demo?
     Many projects have extensive online documentation, but it's useless if you can't figure out where it is.